How to Get Your First Client for a Digital Marketing Agency (2026)

 That one result is your portfolio.
 Put it in a simple Google Doc or Notion page.
 That's all you need to start charging.

-This same strategy is used by top AI-powered agency systems — prove results first, then scale.
+This same strategy is used by top AI-powered agency systems - prove results first, then scale.
+For developers and agency owners looking to use AI tools to automate client reporting and content, our Claude Console step-by-step guide shows how to build AI workflows without writing code.

 Tools You Need to Land Your First Client